Batch Processing Photogrammetry Datasets

 def validate_crs_and_geotags(image_path: str, target_epsg: int) -> bool:

-"""Validate EXIF GPS tags against target CRS tolerance."""
+"""Validate EXIF GPS tags and check coordinate transformability for target CRS."""

 try: